ruiwenge2/Brainy/README.md

 Here's a demo of the dashboard:
 ![dashboard image](https://brainy.ruiwenge2.repl.co/img/dashboard.png)

-And here's a demo form for @DynamicSquid that uses Brainy lol: https://survey.ruiwenge2.repl.co
+And here's a demo form that uses Brainy: https://survey.ruiwenge2.repl.co

-## Credits
-- @ch1ck3n for helping me with the css
-- @codingjlu for the nav bars image

 ## I hope you found this useful!